A Variance-aware Multiobjective Louvain-like Method for Community Detection in Multiplex Networks: Multiobjective Louvain-like method for multiplex networks

 In the first phase, the algorithm picks one node at a time, following a given initial node ordering.
-For each node $i$ and for every layer, we compute the modularity gain obtained by removing $i$ from its community $C_i$ and, for every neighbor $j$ of node $i$ (among the $j$s that have not been considered yet), we compute the modularity gain obtained by including $i$ in the community $C_j$.
-For each such change of community assignment we evaluate the new modularity vector $Q^{(i\to j)}$ by efficiently updating the previous modularity scores as in the original Louvain scheme.
+For each node $i$, for every layer $s$, and for every neighbor $j$ of node $i$ (among the $j$s that have not been considered yet), we compute the change of modularity $\Delta Q_s^{(i\to j)}$ as the sum of the change in modularity on layer $s$ obtained by removing $i$ from its community $C_i$ and the variation of modularity on layer $s$ obtained by including $i$ in the community $C_j$.
+For each such change of community assignment we evaluate the new modularity vector $Q^{(i\to j)} = (Q_1 +\Delta Q_1^{(i\to j)},\dots,Q_k +\Delta Q_k^{(i\to j)})$ by efficiently updating the previous modularity scores as in the original Louvain scheme.
 If $Q^{(i\to j)}$ is not Pareto-dominated by any of the modularity vectors in $L$, $Q^{(i\to j)}$ is a good candidate to be added to $L$.
 However, as in the original Louvain method, we want to consider only new modularity vectors that yield a ``strict improvement''.
-To this end, we use the modulariy updates to efficiently evaluate the scalar function $F$.
-If additionally the new modularities $Q^{(i\to j)}$ correspond to a positive increment of the quality function $F$, we add $Q^{(i\to j)}$, the new value of $F$ and the corresponding partition to $L$.
+To this end, we use the modularity updates $\Delta Q_s^{(i\to j)}$ to efficiently evaluate the variation $\Delta F^{(i\to j)}$ of the scalar function $F$.
+If additionally the new modularity vector $Q^{(i\to j)}$ corresponds to a positive increment $\Delta F^{(i\to j)}$ of the quality function $F$, we add $Q^{(i\to j)}$, the new value of the quality function $ F + \Delta F^{(i\to j)}$ and the corresponding partition to $L$.
 Thus, we remove from $L$ all the partitions whose modularity vectors are dominated by the newly inserted one.
 Moreover, in order to avoid the list computed this way to grow exponentially in size, we add a final control on the length of $L$ by filtering out the elements of $L$ that have small value of $F$, maintaining only the $h$ partitions that achieve the largest value.